Finis Conner

-Finis Conner (born July 28, 1943) is an American entrepreneur and pioneer of the disk drive industry, founding industry leaders Shugart Associates, Seagate Technology and Conner Peripherals.
-Conner Peripherals, a major HDD manufacturer, was founded in 1987, and by 1990 had become the fastest-growing start-up in the history of U.S. commerce up until that point.
-Conner Peripherals was acquired by Seagate in 1996.
+Finis Conner (born July 28, 1943) is an American entrepreneur and pioneer of the disk drive industry.
+Conner co-founded Shugart Associates, Seagate Technology, and Conner Peripherals.

-Background
+Early life and education

-Finis F Conner. (pronounced Fy-niss) was born on July 28, 1943 in Gadsden, Alabama.
+Finis F. Conner (pronounced Fy-niss) was born on July 28, 1943, in Gadsden, Alabama.
 He was the last of five children born to a carpenter and his wife.
-Conner grew up poor in Alabama, Texas and Florida.
-At the age of 19, with $100 in his pocket, he boarded a train for San Jose, California where a brother lived.
+Conner grew up poor in Alabama, Texas, and Florida.
+At the age of 19, with $100 in his pocket, he boarded a train for San Jose, California, where a brother lived.
 Conner found a job as a clerk-typist at IBM and put himself through college, earning a degree in industrial management from San Jose State College in 1969.

+Career

 Shugart Associates

 Conner met Alan Shugart at Memorex in the early 1970s.
 In 1973, Shugart, Conner, and seven others founded Shugart Associates, a company that pioneered the development of floppy disks.
 At Shugart Associates, Conner was initially responsible for OEM Marketing ultimately becoming its Western Region Sales Manager.
 Shugart Associates was acquired in 1977 by Xerox.